itsays-zqc/my-website/docs/examples/PIC/MicroringResonator/MicroringResonator.md

 #### 1.6 Add Structure
 <div class="text-justify">
-Microring resonator is typical filter for Soi waveguide, including two straight optical waveguides and a coupled ring-shaped waveguide.
+The microring resonator is typical filter for SOI waveguide, including two straight optical waveguides and a ring-shaped waveguide.

 We use `Structure` to create structure , where `mesh_type` is the type of mesh, `mesh_factor` is the growth factor of the mesh, and `background_material` is the background material of the structure.
 Use the `add_geometry` function to add geometric structures and select the type from the structural components.
-The specific properties can be set as follows.
+Properties settings are as follows.
 </div>

 ```python